iamMeshi/moba-board-game/rules.md

 ### Killing minions
 - Champions earn gold by killing minions in lane
 - The champion must be in the outer-most zone that has a standing tower in their lane
-- Once per turn, either at the start or the end, the player can claim the gold from their [Farming income](#farming-gold) stat
+- At the end of the player's turn, the player can claim the gold from their [Farming income](#farming-gold) stat
 - See [Splitting gold](#splitting-gold) section for situations where multiple champions are in a lane

 ### Killing jungle mobs
 - Monsters spawn in the jungle areas
-- On each quandrant there are 2 jungle camps each taking 1 turn to kill
-- For each jungle camp earn the amount of gold for the champion's [Farming income](#farming-gold) stat
-- Once a quandrant has been cleared the camps will not respawn until the champion has left the zone
+- Whilst a Jungle-type champion is in the jungle they will earn gold at the end of the player's turn

 ### Killing champions
 - When an enemy champion's health has been reduced to 0 that champion dies